 - In cosmetic procedures, physicians traditionally use a classic, rigid, sharp tipped needle to inject solution.
 Unfortunately, such needles tend to induce pain and cause bruising necessitating increased recovery time.

-- The Magic Needle ® is a flexible cannula that has a blunt tip.
+- The microneedling device that we use is a flexible cannula that has a blunt tip.
 The blunt tip reduces pain of injection and won’t cause bruising because it doesn’t penetrate through blood vessels This needle is used to inject PRP under the skin into specific areas (ie. cheek bones and forehead.
 This needle design provides better application and reduces recovery time.